 What am I doing wrong?!

 A.W.
 Tozer in his book, Pursuit of God, hit me hard.
-I wasn’t born when he wrote the book, but his seeds were planted for a harvest in 2012 and eternity, I’m sure.
+I wasn’t born when he wrote the book, but his seeds were planted for a harvest in this year and eternity, I’m sure.
 In Chapter 10, he talks about ME!

 The day of the haircuts was as though I was saying, “Sorry I have to do all of this menial stuff called life, but God, I want to be with You, and tomorrow morning, while it is still dark, THEN will be my sacred life.”